wolberine/docs/markdown/reference/dash/api.md

 #### HologramCloud.connect(reconnect)

 Establish a packet switched connection to the cell tower.
 This is optional because calling `.sendMessage()` will connect as needed.
 This is a blocking call with a default timeout.
+This may be useful if you get disconnected due to an idle timeout.

 **Parameters:**
 * `reconnect` (bool) -- A reconnect flag that enables connection retries.
 Default to `false`.